metro-mpi/verilator/docs/guide/exe_verilator.rst

    makefile's VPATH the appropriate directory to find the file.

    See also :vlopt:`-CFLAGS` and :vlopt:`-LDFLAGS` options, which are useful when the C++ files need special compiler flags.
-The compiler flags add by default `-DVERILATOR=1`, so an `#ifdef VERILATOR` may be used to conditionally preprocess .cpp code for different simulators.

 .. option:: <file.v>